Wind gradient: Characterization

 Although the power law exponent approximation is convenient, it has no theoretical basis.
 When the temperature profile is adiabatic, the wind speed should vary logarithmically with height, Measurements over open terrain in 1961 showed good agreement with the logarithmic fit up to 100 m or so, with near constant average wind speed up through 1000 m.

 The shearing of the wind is usually three-dimensional, that is, there is also a change in direction between the 'free' pressure-driven geostrophic wind and the wind close to the ground.
 This is related to the Ekman spiral effect.

 The cross-isobar angle of the diverted ageostrophic flow near the surface ranges from 10° over open water, to 30° over rough hilly terrain, and can increase to 40°-50° over land at night when the wind speed is very low.

 After sundown the wind gradient near the surface increases, with the increasing stability.

 Atmospheric stability occurring at night with radiative cooling tends to contain turbulent eddies vertically, increasing the wind gradient.
 The magnitude of the wind gradient is largely influenced by the height of the convective boundary layer and this effect is even larger over the sea, where there is no diurnal variation of the height of the boundary layer as there is over land.

 In the convective boundary layer, strong mixing diminishes vertical wind gradient.

+Implications

 Engineering

 The design of buildings must account for wind loads, and these are affected by wind gradient.
 The respective gradient levels, usually assumed in the Building Codes, are 500 meters for cities, 400 meters for suburbs, and 300 m for flat open terrain.
 For engineering purposes, a power law wind speed profile may be defined as follows: